 Enforceability and Severability

-If at any time any term or provision of these terms of engagement shall become void, illegal or unenforceable, either in whole or in part, then such term or provision shall be severed from the remainder and deemed not to form a part of these terms of engagement and the validity and enforceability of the remaining terms or provisions shall not be affected.
+If at any time any term or provision of these general Terms shall become void, illegal or unenforceable, either in whole or in part, then such term or provision shall be severed from the remainder and deemed not to form a part of these general Terms and the validity and enforceability of the remaining terms or provisions shall not be affected.

-These terms of engagement shall be governed by and construed in accordance with Jersey law.
-As a client, you irrevocably agree to submit to the non-exclusive jurisdiction of the courts of Jersey to deal with any claim, difference or dispute which may arise in connection with these terms of engagement.
+These general Terms shall be governed by and construed in accordance with Jersey law and you irrevocably agree to submit to the non-exclusive jurisdiction of the courts of Jersey to deal with any claim, difference or dispute which may arise in connection with these Terms.